 PhD Applied Mathematics, University of Birmingham, UK (advisors: Dr Jamal Uddin & Prof Stephen Decent); MPhil Mathematics, Quaid-I-Azam University, Pakistan; MSc Mathematics, Quaid-I-Azam University, Pakistan; BSc Mathematics & Physics, University of Punjab, Pakistan

-I am a Postdoctoral Research Associate in the Complex Multiscale Systems group in the Department of Chemical Engineering at Imperial College London, headed by Prof. Serafim Kalliadasis.
+I was a Postdoctoral Research Associate in the Complex Multiscale Systems group in the Department of Chemical Engineering at Imperial College London, headed by Prof. Serafim Kalliadasis.
 I completed my PhD, under the supervision of Dr Jamal Uddin and Prof Stephen Decent, at the University of Birmingham, United Kingdom.
 Prior to PhD I did MPhil and MSc in Mathematics in Quaid-I-Azam University, Pakistan.